-A landlord must provide the Vermont Department of Taxes with a completed LRC-140 Landlord Certificate by January 31 of each year.
+For all but mobile home lot rentals, a landlord must provide the Vermont Department of Taxes with a completed LRC-140, Vermont Landlord Certificate, by January 31 each year.

-The Landlord Certificate informs the Vermont Department of Taxes of the names of each renter along with the number of months rented and whether the rent was subsidized.
+The Landlord Certificate and the Lot Rent Certificate each inform the Vermont Department of Taxes of the names of each renter along with the number of months rented and whether the rent was subsidized.

 How to Complete the Certificate

-Whether filing on myVTax or on paper, you must complete a separate Certificate for each rental property owned.
+Landlords with five or more tenants are required to file electronically.
+Whether filing on myVTax or on paper, you must complete a separate certificate for each rental property you own.
 You will need the following information to complete the certificate(s):

 The name or the owner of the rental property.
 If multiple owners, print each owner name separated by a comma.

 Mailing address for correspondence concerning this rental property.